MiguelMedeiros/lnpay/README.md

 - {Object} params - Params object.
 - {number} params.num_satoshis - The number of satoshis of the invoice.
-- {Object} [params.passTru] - JSON object. you can reference these parameters later via webhooks, etc. Good for ticket # or a certain ID.
+- {Object} [params.passThru] - JSON object. you can reference these parameters later via webhooks, etc. Good for ticket # or a certain ID.
 - {string} [params.description_hash] - base64 encoded hash of payment.
 If this is provided, memo will be ignored.
 - {Object} [params.memo] - Add a memo text.
 - {Object} [params.expiry] - Expires in seconds, defaults to 86400 (1 day)